Real-hackbard/CSV-Editor/README.md

 ```

 The format is more formally described in the 2005 technical standard [RFC](https://en.wikipedia.org/wiki/Request_for_Comments) [4180](https://www.rfc-editor.org/info/rfc4180/) which codifies the CSV format and defines the [MIME type](https://en.wikipedia.org/wiki/Media_type) text/csv for the handling of text-based fields.
 Among its requirements:

+* A line is terminated per MS-DOS-style: carriage return and line feed (CR/LF) sequence
+* A line terminator is optional for the last line
+* The data can start with a header record but with no way to test whether the first line is, in fact, a header, care is * required when importing
+* Each record should contain the same number of fields
+* A field containing a comma, double quote or line terminator character should be enclosed in double quotes
+* Any field may be enclosed in double quotes
+* If a field is enclosed in double quotes, then a double quote embedded in the field must be represented by a sequence of two double quotes

 # How CSV Editors Work: